Characters: Puella Magi Madoka Magica 3

 - As Long as There Is Evil: All There in the Manual example.
 This witch desires to create heaven on Earth.
 "The only way to defeat this witch is to make the world free of misfortune.
 If there's no grief in this world, she'll think this world is already a heaven."

-- Assimilation Plot: Kriemhild Gretchen takes it to a global scale by absorbing all life into her barrier, which is described as her "heaven"
+- Assimilation Plot: Kriemhild Gretchen takes it to a global scale by absorbing all life into her barrier, which is described as her "heaven".

 - Attack of the 50-Foot Whatever: She's a giant shadow even bigger than Walpurgisnacht that may be based off the Brocken Spectre.

-- Curb-Stomp Battle: Ultimate Madoka destroys her.
+- Curb-Stomp Battle: Ultimate Madoka destroys her with a single attack.